-The University will attempt to minimise changes to our core teaching teams, however, delivery of the programme depends on having a sufficient number of staff with the relevant expertise to ensure that the programme is taught to the appropriate academic standard.
-Staff turnover, for example where key members of staff leave, fall ill or go on research leave, may result in changes to the programme's content.
-The University will endeavour to ensure that any impact on students is limited if such changes occur.
+The University will attempt to minimise changes to the core teaching team, however delivery of the programme depends on having a sufficient number of staff with the relevant expertise to ensure that the programme is taught to an appropriate academic standard.
+Staff turnover, for example where key members of staff leave, fall ill, or go on research leave, may result in changes to the programme delivery and content.
+The University will endeavour to ensure that any impact on you is limited if such changes occur.

-7. What is the structure of the programme?
+8. What is the structure of the Programme?